 Shells are another favorite macro photography subject of mine.
 They’re beautiful, simple, and a lot of fun to shoot.

-I like to isolate shells so that I’m photographing a single shell on the beach.
-I also try to include a line that points toward the shell.
+Isolate the subject — a single shell on the beach beats a cluttered cluster.
+Include a leading line that points toward the shell.
 And if you can incorporate a second shell, even better!

 18. Feathers

-I’ve already talked about shooting birds.
+Birds were already covered above.
 But have you tried photographing just their feathers?

 You can collect feathers off the ground.
 Or you can purchase them online.